VanLeDinh96/toeic-vocabulary/vocabulary.md

 43. even if + S + V
 44. whether S + V (2 statuses)
 45. given that S + V
+- The governmental department used to provide financial aid, but now it offers legal services only